-4) On October 1, 2011, Hypergenomics Limited entered into an agreement (the "Agreement") with PB Commodities Pte Limited ("PB Commodities").
+- On October 1, 2011, Hypergenomics Limited entered into an agreement (the "Agreement") with PB Commodities Pte Limited ("PB Commodities").
 At the time of the Agreement, Laith Reynolds (former Director of Singapore Volition) was serving as a Director of PB Commodities.
 The Agreement provides office space and office support staff to Hypergenomics Limited for \$1,450 USD per month.
 Hypergenomics is also required to pay for all reasonable expenses incurred.
 The term of the Agreement is twelve months, commencing on October 1, 2011, with automatic extensions of twelve months and a three month notice required for termination of the Agreement.
-For the fiscal years ended December 31, 2010 and December 31, 2011 Hypergenomics paid approximately \$0 USD and \$8,700 USD, respectively, to PB Commodities.
-A copy of the Agreement was filed as Exhibit 10.07 to our Amended Current Report on Form 8-K/A filed with the SEC on February 24, 2012 and is incorporated herein by reference to Exhibit 10.07.
+For the fiscal year ended December 31, 2011 Hypergenomics paid approximately \$8,700 USD to PB Commodities.
+A copy of the Agreement was filed as Exhibit 10.07 to our Amended Current Report on Form 8-K/A filed with the SEC on February 24, 2012 and is incorporated herein by reference. - 5) Mining House Limited ("Mining House") provides consultancy and office support services to Singapore Volition for £1,450 GBP per month commencing on November 1, 2010.
+Singapore Volition is also required to pay for all reasonable expenses incurred.
+Cameron Reynolds (current President, CEO and a Director of VolitionRx Limited), Rodney Rootsaert (current Secretary of VolitionRx Limited) and Laith Reynolds (former Director of Singapore Volition) serve as Directors of Mining House (Mr. Cameron Reynolds resigned September 30, 2011) but do not receive any compensation in exchange for their directorship.
+Further, neither Cameron Reynolds, Rodney Rootsaert nor Laith Reynolds receives any compensation whatsoever from Mining House.
+For the fiscal year ended December 31, 2011 Singapore Volition paid approximately £25,000 to Mining House.
+There is no written agreement setting forth the terms of this arrangement.